roundedrectangle/SailDiscord/README.md

 	python3 -m pip install -U . --user # install the library

 Don't forget to add the --user option!
 Otherwise it won't work!

+Also credits to the SailfishOS telegram client Fernschreiber for some code.